Conference Cocktail Recipe

 Method

-1. Add rye, bourbon, apple brandy, brandy, Demerara syrup, aromatic bitters, chocolate bitters, and cubed ice to a mixing glass.
+1. Add rye, bourbon, apple brandy, brandy, Demerara syrup, aromatic bitters, and chocolate bitters to a mixing glass.

 Pin Recipe